 In light of the established role of obesity in the formation and sustenance of the AF substrate, it follows that the management of obesity and its associated cardiometabolic consequences is essential to helping manage AF in obese individuals.

-5.1 Drug therapy In AF
+5.1 Anticoagulation for AF in obesity

 Obesity can alter the pharmacodynamics and pharmacokinetics of various drugs(50, 51).
 Anticoagulation is one of the pillars of AF management to control thromboembolic risk.
 Guidance from the European Society of Cardiology Working Group on Thrombosis has highlighted limited clinical data and risk of suboptimal anticoagulation in severe obesity(52).
-(51-53)(54, 55)
+For direct oral anticoagulants (DOACs), there is a paucity of long-term clinical outcome data to support their use in obesity(51-53).
+Evidence appears conflicting: where one review found lower antithrombotic effect of DOACs in obesity, data from the AMADEUS trial found that in elderly patients, obesity was related to good quality anticoagulation control(54, 55).

 5.2 Rhythm control

-One of the most commonly performed procedures in AF patients is DCCV.
+One of the most commonly performed procedures in AF patients is direct current cardioversion (DCCV).
 Obese patients have been found to have a lower success rate with DCCV(56).
 However, it is likely that this effect is due to a reduced energy delivery to the heart as result of adiposity.
 Indeed, when higher energies were used the success rate of DCCV was consequently greater in these patients(57).

 While obese and normal BMI individuals have similar complication rates when undergoing catheter ablation, obese patients undergoing catheter ablation for AF have higher radiation exposure and longer procedural time (58).
-Furthermore, Shoemaker and colleagues have reported that morbid obesity was associated with a higher burden of complications following AF ablation(59).
-(60)(61)
+Furthermore, Shoemaker et al have reported that morbid obesity was associated with a higher burden of complications following AF ablation(59).

+In a similar manner to oral anticoagulants, the pharmacokinetics and pharmacodynamics of antiarrythmic agents can be altered by body composition.
+For example, amiodarone is very lipophilic and can accumulate in adipose tissue leading to reduced clearance in overweight individuals(60).
+However, no clear guidance exists about dose adjustment in obesity.
+Meanwhile, digoxin requires no dosing changes as its distribution and clearance are largely unaffected by obesity(61).
+Overall, there is little guidance on dose adjustment of antiarrythmic agents in obesity.

 5.3 Weight loss in obesity

 A number of studies have investigated the impact of weight loss on AF in the context of obesity (Table 2).
+Weight loss may be achieved through bariatric surgery, caloric reduction through diet with or without physical activity.
+No trial has specifically explored a drug-based approach to weight loss in AF to our knowledge.
+(62, 63)Jamaly et al have reported that bariatric surgery was associated with a reduced risk of AF in a cohort of Swedish patients with obesity(62).
+In contrast, the Look Ahead study randomised 5067 subjects with diabetes to an intensive lifestyle intervention group or standard diabetes education group(63).
+The intervention group underwent modest weight loss through caloric reduction and weight loss.; however, the intervention did not affect AF incidence during the mean follow up period of 9 years(63).
+Taken together, these findings suggest that weight loss may be associated with a lower AF incidence but this effect may only manifest with dramatic weight loss.

-Evidence suggests that weight loss may be associated with a lower AF incidence but this effect may only manifest with >10% weight loss(62, 63).
-(62)(63)(63)In those with established AF, weight loss is associated with a reduction in AF severity and burden in an incremental manner, improving both symptoms and recurrence free survival(64-66).
+In those with established AF, weight loss is associated with a reduction in AF severity and burden in an incremental manner, improving both symptoms and recurrence free survival(64-66).